affinda/affinda-python/docs/models.md

 - `annotations`: List of annotation ids that were validated.
 - `passed`: Whether the validation passed or not, null if the validation was not applicable.
-- `rule_slug`: The hot-dog case slug of the validation rule that was applied.
+- `rule_slug`: The kebab-case slug of the validation rule that was applied.
 - `message`: Message explaining why the validation failed.
 - `document`: Unique identifier for the document.